 As detailed in my evidence (under section 5), I set out the approved documents under the Outline Planning Permission to include specific matters on the Planning Conditions and key Heads of the legal agreement.
 Following the grant of the Planning Permission, the Developer (Lovell Partnerships) is in proactive discussion with the Council on proceeding with a Minor Material Amendment application alongside preparation of a single Reserved Matters for submission and approval.
 Approvals are expected towards the end of the year.
 These submission remain within the fundamental principles of the Planning Permission, its approved parameters and code.

-My evidence (paragraphs 5.44 to 5.46) also sets out the extensive pre-application engagement undertaken in support of the Outline Permission.
+My evidence (paragraphs 5.44 to 5.46) also sets out the extensive pre-application engagement undertaken in support of the Planning Permission.

 PLANNING POLICY COMPLIANCE

-My evidence sets out the content of the Order Scheme to explain that there is no planning impediment to the Order Scheme going ahead; the Outline Permission has already been granted for development comprising the Order Scheme.
-This grant of Outline Permission confirms the compliance of the Order Scheme with the relevant planning framework (it having been granted on the basis that the development proposed was in accordance with the statutory development plan when read as a whole).
+My evidence sets out the content of the Order Scheme to explain that there is no planning impediment to the Order Scheme going ahead; the Planning Permission has already been granted for development comprising the Order Scheme.
+This grant of Planning Permission confirms the compliance of the Order Scheme with the relevant planning framework (it having been granted on the basis that the development proposed was in accordance with the statutory development plan when read as a whole).

 My evidence (Section 6) considers the Order Scheme broad compliance with key development plan policies under the following thematic headings: